memfault/interrupt/_drafts/memfault-matter.md

 CONFIG_HTTP_CLIENT=y
 ```

-Since this is not enabled by default for our matter / Thread firmware right now, we'll skip this option.
+Since this is not enabled by default for our Matter / Thread firmware right now, we'll skip this option.

 #### Via TCP via IPv6